Affirmative Defenses to a Partition Action in California

 The co-owner should also request that the co-owner be given credit for their one-half interest in the property, sometimes known as a credit bid.
 For example, if all parties agree that the co-owner will obtain $100,000 from the sale of the property, that co-owner should be able to bid the $100,000 they would otherwise receive.
 As a practical matter, that would mean that the co-owner who buys from the court would need a smaller loan to purchase the house.
 For example, if the purchase price is $300,000, and the co-owner has a credit bid of $100,000, they would only need to obtain $200,000 more to buy the house.

-Theoretically, if a co-owner can show that the plaintiff has no equity in the property, the Court may be hesitant to allow a partition to go forward.
-One such way of showing that the plaintiff has no equity would be if the offsets exceed the plaintiff’s equity in the property under an assumed sale at fair market value.
+Theoretically, if a co-owner can show that the plaintiff has no equity in the property, a court may be hesitant to allow a partition to go forward.
+Parties have the option to request an accounting on the property to be performed at the beginning of the lawsuit, thus allowing a defendant to show that offsets exceed the plaintiff’s equity in the property under an assumed sale at fair market value.
 This would require certain facts that may only be present in certain cases.

 Force Your Co-Owner to Take a Buyout in a Partition Action

 If your co-owner thinks that a partition means you can’t buy them out, they’re wrong.
+A 998 offer in a partition action can help expedite the deal when offering buying out your co-owner.
+In essence, a 998 offer is a statutory offer to compromise developed with the goal of encouraging settlement between parties and shifting certain costs to the losing party.
 Our experienced partition attorneys can structure a court-ordered buyout in your favor.
-Indeed, partition actions can be the best kept secret to getting rid of co-owners if you have the right guidance.
+Indeed, partition actions can be the best-kept secret to getting rid of co-owners if you have the right guidance.

 Contact an Experienced Partition Attorney in California